Two test positive for Covid in Ludhiana district

 Two fresh cases of Covid-19 were reported while no person died due to the virus in the district today.

-The recovery rate of Covid patients was 97.91 per cent on Sunday.
-There were 15 active cases in the district and 15 were asked to isolate themselves at their homes by the Health Department.
+The recovery rate of Covid patients was 97.91 per cent on Tuesday.
+There were 13 active cases in the district and they were told to isolate themselves at their homes.

-At present, no Covid patient is admitted to any hospital in Ludhiana.

 Tribune Shorts